pa11y/pa11y/README.md

 ### `async`/`await`

-Because Pa11y is promise based, you can use `async` functions and the `await` keyword:
+Pa11y uses promises,  so you can use `async` functions and the `await` keyword:

 ```js
 async function runPa11y() {